How to Get Your Life Together After a Bad Breakup

 The length of time it takes to get over a breakup varies from person to person and depends on many factors, including the severity and length of the relationship, the circumstances surrounding the breakup, and the level of emotional investment.
 According to studies, the average time it takes to heal from a breakup is approximately six months to a year, with full recovery taking up to two years in some cases.

-Stage 1 Denial: Its the first stage of the post-breakup period, and it involves denying the reality of the breakup.
+- Denial: It’s the first stage of the post-breakup period, and it involves denying the reality of the breakup.
 You may find yourself making excuses for your ex-partner’s behavior and trying to justify the failed relationship.

-Stage 3 Bargaining: Its where you start to question whether you could have done something differently to prevent the breakup.
+- Bargaining: It’s where you start to question whether you could have done something differently to prevent the breakup.
 You may even start bargaining with your ex to try to work things out.

-Stage 5 Acceptance: When you reach this stage, youve accepted the reality of the situation and have decided to move forward.
+- Acceptance: When you reach this stage, you’ve accepted the reality of the situation and have decided to move forward.
 You might find yourself being more positive and having a healthier mindset.

 Final Thoughts